deepduggal/snake-game/README.md

 # Snake: The Game
 A snake that eats food.
 Made with pure JS (canvas).
-Responsive (done).
-Touch controls - swipe (done)
+Responsive w/ swipe controls.

-Not sure when I'll finish this.

 ## Features
-- Arrow Keys to move or snake will automove (Done)
+- Arrow keys to move or snake will automove (Done)
 - Food spawns at a random location
 - Eat the food and grow
 - Lose by